caelanjmiller/Genomics-Lab-BIO5488/assignment3/README.txt

 Question 10:
 I set my Max target sequences to 500 and received ~417 putative hits with an e-value < 1 with the BLOSUM80 Scoring Matrix; I got more hits than with the BLOSUM62
-In theory, I should have gotten less hits, given that BLOSUM80 assumes more closely related alignments and thus would penalize for seqeuences that do not align (use of this matrix would assume prior knowledge/inference of evolutionary results [https://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/650/Use_scoring_matrices.html])
+In theory, I should have gotten less hits, given that BLOSUM80 assumes more closely related alignments and thus would penalize for sequences that do not align (use of this matrix would assume prior knowledge/inference of evolutionary results [https://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/650/Use_scoring_matrices.html])

 -
 Question 11: